-Humans use only 10 percent of their brains.
-Actually, that's a myth, but it's probably not a myth that many of us utilize only about 10 percent of our iPhone's capabilities.
-In this weekly column I share tips and tricks for beginners, or anyone who wants to make use of the other 90 percent of their iPhone's abilities.
+Our iPhones and iPads are capable of amazing things, but most of us only use a small percentage of their abilities.
+In this weekly column I share tips and tricks for beginners, or anyone who wants to harness the full power of their iDevice.
 This week, I'm going to give you some tips for Maps in iOS 7.

 1. Recently Visited Areas

 If you want to get a look into your routines, Maps now lets you view your most recently visited areas.
 Go to Settings > Privacy > Location Services > System Services > Frequent Locations.

 When this is on, you can view your location history on a map.
 Opt to use frequent locations to improve Apple Maps and it will learn your location patterns to better predict how long it will take you to get to your next meeting.

 The Quick Route button now gives you an estimated travel time indication, along with an info button to the right of the destination.
 Tap Quick Route and Maps will provide not only choices for driving routes, but walking directions if the location is within walking distance.
 In Settings, you can now choose whether you prefer driving or walking as the default for directions.

 As you’re looking at a map, use two fingers to tilt or rotate the view.
 Maps now keeps the names of the streets and places where they belong.

 In Maps, drop a pin on a location you want to share, tap the pin and select Share.
 Now you can share the location via AirDrop, Messages, Mail, Twitter, or Facebook.

 Tap the 3D icon to switch to Flyover view and explore certain cities from the air.
 You can zoom, pan, and rotate around landmarks, such as the Golden Gate Bridge.